brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 }
 ```

 It's not especially complicated code, but the point is that Rust programmers don't have to deal with writing this boilerplate.
-They just have to learn how to write one line of code: `#[derive(Debug)]`{:.lang-rust}.
+They just have to learn how to write one line (or really, not even one full line) of code: `#[derive(Debug)]`{:.lang-rust}.
 That's the power of code generation.

 Nevertheless, even here the result is quite informative.
 Why is it `&self.x` but `&&self.y`, with the extra reference?
 Here, Rust's inability to do introspection comes into place.
 In Rust, your last field can be an unsized type.
 An unsized type can be printed, [but needs an extra indirection](https://github.com/rust-lang/rust/blob/74fd001cdae0321144a20133f2216ea8a97da476/compiler/rustc_builtin_macros/src/deriving/debug.rs#L101-L102).
 The derive macro has no way of knowing whether `y` is sized or not (in this case it's an `i32`, which is `Sized`), so in an effort to support both cases, it just preemptively adds the extra indirection.

-In C++, with what we're proposing, if I try to be as familiar to Rust as possible, we can make it work [like this](https://godbolt.org/z/bcYE7nY4s):
+In C++, with what we're proposing, if I try to be as familiar to the Rust syntax as possible, I can make it work [like this](https://godbolt.org/z/bcYE7nY4s):

 ```cpp
 struct [[=derive<Debug>]] Point {